ryan-mcclue/unsw/comp3222/week1.md

 essentially obtain essential and non-essential prime implicants to get a cover the process of selecting non-essential prime implicants goverened by trail-and-error hueristic? (and comparing with a POS method)

+karnaugh map must be power of 2 sizes

 real-world practilities are functions having values that we don't care about. similarly, may combine separate functions that share similarities to reduce overall cost